 Long loved by the San Geronimo Valley community, Roy’s Redwoods Open Space Preserve offers visitors an immersive experience in an old-growth redwood grove.
 Thanks to the diligent efforts of conscientious community members, Roy’s Redwoods was protected from development, and later purchased by the Marin County Open Space District in 1978, becoming the first public preserve in the valley.

 Today, the redwood understory vegetation is largely trampled and denuded by a spider web of informal trails.
-Additionally, informal trail use is contributing to soil compaction and erosion along creek channels, and is compromising the natural hydrologic processes of the alluvial flood plain and ultimately the resiliency of the redwood forest.
+Additionally, informal trail use is contributing to soil compaction and erosion along creek channels, and it is compromising the natural hydrologic processes of the alluvial flood plain and ultimately the resiliency of the redwood forest.

-- Talking with San Geronimo Valley community members
+Talking with community members.

-Gathering expert knowledge of the site’s history and ecosystem
+Gathering expert knowledge of the site’s history and ecosystem.

-Conducting a hydrologic assessment
+Conducting a hydrologic assessment.

-Conducting vegetation and wildlife assessments
+Conducting vegetation and wildlife assessments.

-Completing a thorough review of existing literature and data on the site
+Completing a thorough review of existing literature and data on the site.

-Hosting community science events to document the biodiversity of the preserve
+Hosting community science events to document the biodiversity of the Preserve.